-Companies that are identified as manufacturers - or manufacturers of key components - of antipersonnel mines, cluster munitions, chemical weapons, biological weapons, nuclear weapons, depleted uranium weapons or uranium munitions are excluded.
-In addition, the relative exposures within a Group structure may also be taken into consideration for the exclusions.
-Companies that are identified as manufacturers - or manufacturers of key components - of incendiary bombs containing white phosphorus are also excluded.
+Companies are excluded if they are identified as manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical and biological weapons, nuclear weapons, depleted uranium weapons or uranium munitions.
+In addition, the shareholdings within a group structure can also be taken into consideration for the exclusions.
+Furthermore, companies that are identified as manufacturers or manufacturers of key components of incendiary bombs containing white phosphorus are excluded.

-• DWS Use-of-Proceeds Bond Assessment
+• DWS Use of Proceeds Bond Assessment

-In a departure from the above assessment categories, investment in bonds of excluded issuers is nevertheless permitted if the particular requirements for use-of-proceeds bonds are met.
-To begin with, the bonds are checked for compliance with the ICMA Green Bond Principles, Social Bond Principles or Sustainability Bond Guidelines.
-In addition, a defined minimum of ESG criteria is checked in relation to the issuer of the bond, and issuers and their bonds that do not fulfill these criteria are excluded.
+Deviating from the assessment approaches described above, an investment in bonds of excluded issuers is nevertheless permitted if the particular requirements for use-of-proceeds bonds are met.
+In this case, the bond is first checked for compliance with the ICMA Principles for green bonds, social bonds or sustainability bonds.
+In addition, a defined minimum of ESG criteria is checked in relation to the issuer of the bond, and issuers and their bonds that do not meet these criteria are excluded.